Capacitor Testing (Simple Methods, 2024)

 ESR is short for equivalent series resistance.

-This value is typically a small value.
-We measure this value in Ohm as it is basically a resistance.
+This value is typically small.
+We measure this value in Ohm as it is a resistance.

 Good capacitor